CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2024-09-26-coding-assitants-and-ollama.md

 ## What to choose?
 Local or Remote?

-We saw how much helpful a code assistant can be, but the real question is should you use service like [Supermaven](https://supermaven.com/), [Codium](https://www.codium.ai/), [Copilot](https://github.com/features/copilot) or [Cursor](https://www.cursor.com/) and others ?
+We saw how much helpful a code assistant can be; however, the real question is should you use service like [Supermaven](https://supermaven.com/), [Codium](https://www.codium.ai/), [Copilot](https://github.com/features/copilot) or [Cursor](https://www.cursor.com/) and others ?
 Or just run the open source LLMs on your local computer?

 > 💡 BTW LLM stands for Large Language Model while LLaMA stands for Large Language Model Meta AI.

 Running a local LLM can help if you are super conscious that you don't want to share your information in real time to a third party company, though some claim that they delete it after few days.
 But, it incurs resources usage cost as LLMs are RAM and GPU/CPU incentive and can quickly dwindle down your computer's performance in milliseconds if you are running a potato 🥔 computer.

-On the other hand, using a Remote service frees you from such restrictions but may put a hole in your wallet/credit card.
+On the other hand, using a Remote service frees you from such restrictions but may drill a hole in your wallet/credit card.

+> 💡 In my opinion, paying for a service of ₹8500 ($100) per year makes more sense as compared to buying an expensive Desktop Performance GPU (NVIDIA RTX 4090) which usually costs around ₹2,50,000 ($3,000) upfront.

 Here I'll show you how to use Open Source LLMs running on your own computer.